Our staff believe your eyes are a miracle of biological engineering which offers us our most precious sense: sight.

-Our staff will give you their time, attention and experience to look after your sight.
-Having been part of the local community for over 35 years, we understand that all our patients are different and should be treated as an individual.
-Our aim is to provide you with exceptional eye care, our experienced Optometrists will be with you every step of the way, completing every aspect of your examination.
+Our staff will give you their time, attention and experience while looking after your sight.
+Due to being part of the local community for over 35 years, we understand that all our patients are different.
+Treating you as an individual allows us to provide you with exceptional eye care.
+Our experienced Optometrists will be with you every step of the way, completing every aspect of your examination.

-Being an independent practice means we can spend time with you in order to thoroughly examine fully the health and condition of your eyes.
-All of our frames come with a 2 year guarantee and Free comfort checks for life.
+Should you require glasses, all of our frames come with a 2 year guarantee and Free comfort checks for life.
 We are here to help find, fit and produce the right glasses for you, at a budget that suits.
-We believe you won’t find better eyewear anywhere else, thats why we offer a complete satisfaction GUARANTEE with all our glasses.
+We believe you won’t find better eyewear, thats why we offer a complete satisfaction GUARANTEE with all our glasses.

 Simpson Optometrist is situated in the village of Muirhead.
-Providing exceptional eye care to the residents of not only Muirhead, but also Chryston, Stepps, Lenzie, Gartcosh, Moodiesburn, Glenboig and surrounding areas.
+Providing exceptional eye care to the residents of Chryston, Stepps, Lenzie, Gartcosh, Moodiesburn, Glenboig and surrounding areas.
 Click here to make your appointment.

 Colin graduated from Glasgow College of Technology (Caledonian University) in 1974.
 He first practised as a locum in Stirling Hospital and private practice.
 He became a full time practitioner in Muirhead in 1982.
 He has always retained links with the University and has taught the final year clinics for 25 years.

 Colin ran the practice with his wife Morag for over 30 years.
 In recent years, their son Douglas has taken over management of the practice, with their daughter Sandie taking responsibility for clinical management.

 Colin still enjoys examining patients and has a special interest in children’s vision, diabetic eye disease and contact lenses.
 Out with the practice Colin is a keen sportsman and also enjoys his garden.

 Sandie Simpson McGregor